-Your company’s Maximum Tolerable Downtime (MTD) is the length of time you can function being disconnected to your IT systems without causing irreparable harm to your business.
+A company’s Maximum Tolerable Downtime (MTD) is the length of time it can function while disconnected from the IT systems, without causing irreparable harm to the business.

 Understanding how your business operates and moves data is the key to significantly limiting downtime.
-System downtime can interrupt your entire business operations, from employees not being able to preform tasks to important equipment not working.
+System downtime can interrupt your entire business operations, from employees being unable to perform tasks to important equipment not working.

 You need to identify your critical processes, together with your Disaster Recovery Strategy, including the resources needed to maintain them.
 Once you identify the critical processes and resources, then the financial impact should be calculated.
 Here are a few of the possible things that are impacted during downtime:

-Losing your IT network is certainly time consuming and very expensive.
-At CIS, we understand this.
-We also know constant challenges businesses have from the tasks of managing the demands of business growth while coping with continuous technology challenges.
+Losing your IT network is certainly time-consuming and very expensive.
+However, at CIS, we understand this.
+We also know the constant challenges businesses have from the tasks of managing the demands of business growth while coping with continuous technology challenges.

 Let CIS focus on the technology; you focus on your business.